joelhawksley/identity/components-2020/slides.md

 ---

-# Rails

-^ Rails has room to grow

----

 # ~~Secret~~

 ^ No secret

 ^ Future of Rails is inside your applications

+---

+# Progress

+^ Frameworks like Rails help us move human progress forward

+^ allowing us to focus on new and important problems

 ---